yigitaktan/XeQueryReplayer/ab-test/regression-comparator.md

   **Behavior**:
   - If `NULL`, no limit is applied.
-  - If set (e.g., `100`), returns the top 100 regressions based on the script’s ranking (typically ImpactScore descending).
+  - If set (e.g., `100`), returns the top 100 regressions based on the script's ranking (typically ImpactScore descending).

 > [!TIP]
 > Use `@TopN` for iterative tuning cycles where you only want to focus on the worst offenders first.